A Simple Construction of Lefschetz Fibrations on Compact Stein Surfaces: Preliminaries

-where $w(L)$ is the writhe of $L$ and $\lambda(L)$ is the number of left cusps of $L$.
-The maximal Thurston--Bennequin number $\overline{tb}(L)$ is the maximum value of the Thurston--Bennequin number attained by any Legendrian representative of the topological knot type $L$.
+where $wr(L)$ is the writhe of $L$ and $\lambda(L)$ is the number of left cusps in the projection.
+The maximal Thurston--Bennequin number $\overline{tb}(K)$ of a topological knot type $K$ is the maximum value of the Thurston--Bennequin number attained by any Legendrian representative of $K$.

 A complex manifold is called a Stein manifold if it admits a proper holomorphic embedding into $\mathbb{C}^n$ for some $n$.
-A compact Stein surface is defined as a sublevel set of an exhausting strictly plurisubharmonic function on a Stein manifold of complex dimension 2.
+A Stein surface is defined as a sublevel set of an exhausting strictly plurisubharmonic function on a Stein manifold of complex dimension 2.
 Stein surfaces became accessible to topological study after they were characterized in terms of handlebody theory by Eliashberg and Gompf.

-\begin{thm} (\cite{MR1044658}, \cite{MR1668563}) A smooth handlebody consisting of a 0-handle, some 1-handles and some 2-handles admits a Stein structure if the 2-handles are attached to the Stein surface $\natural \, \ell \, S^1 \times D^3$ along Legendrian knots in the standard contact manifold $\# \, \ell \, S^1 \times S^2$, such that the framing of each Legendrian knot is one less than its Thurston--Bennequin number.
+\begin{thm}[Eliashberg \cite{MR1044658}, Gompf \cite{MR1668563}] A smooth 4-manifold admitting a handle decomposition consisting of a 0-handle, 1-handles, and 2-handles admits the structure of a Stein surface if the 2-handles are attached to the Stein surface $\natural^\ell (S^1 \times D^3)$ along Legendrian knots in the standard contact manifold $\sharp^\ell (S^1 \times S^2)$, with framings one less than their respective Thurston--Bennequin numbers.
 Conversely, any Stein surface admits such a handle decomposition. \end{thm}